 It took an hour to get into a rhythm.
 The hammers and nails were already on the porch, Betty had been busy while they were on the adventure.
 Fred was a dab hand at hammering, so he took that duty.
 Kevin held planks in place, lined them up, ensured they were set correctly.
 John bounced between the porch and where Kevin and Fred were.

-He had a seriousness in his eyes, a deep anger beneath the friendly eyes.
+He had a seriousness in his eyes, a wave of deep anger beneath the friendly eyes.
 He repeated, “I will do it.”